 A natural fallout of the ageing process, this component of skin deterioration is caused by the deposition of pigments in the various layers of the skin.
 Apart from age, the causative factors include excessive exposure to sunlight, genetics, hormones and allergies.
 This condition leads to the formation of age spots, liver spots, and melasma.

 Skin Rejuvenating Treatment for ageing skin in Singapore

 At one level, facial rejuvenation treatments address the problems caused by the loss or depletion of the components of youthful skin – collagen, elastin, fat, and hydration.
 The second aspect of treatment involves eliminating skin pigmentation issues.

-Injectables: To improve skin volume, Aesthetic Physicians select and use a range of injectables like fillers, profhilo and Botox.
-For many years, Botox is being successfully used to erase wrinkles on the face by improving dynamic lines and thus preventing future static lines.
-Finally, the skin’s depleted hydration reserves are replenished by injecting the dermis with hyaluronic acid or any similar hydrating agent.
+Injectables such as dermal fillers, Profhilo and Botox are often used in combination in facial rejuvenation.
+Fillers add volume to areas on our face with fat loss for plumped-up and youthful complexion.
+For many years, Botox has successfully used to erase wrinkles on the face by relaxing overactive muscles, thus impeding the formation of dynamic lines, and preventing future static lines.
+Finally, the skin’s depleted hydration reserves are replenished by injecting the dermis with hyaluronic acid which is a powerful humectant.

 Dermal fillers can effectively replace the depleted fat reserves in the face.
-Dr Chiam asserts that fillers are absolutely safe and effective in replacing the volume loss caused due to ageing.
-Hyaluronic acid is considered among the best fillers and is used extensively in facial rejuvenation routines.
+Dr Chiam asserts that fillers are safe and effective in replacing the volume loss caused due to ageing.

 Ready for Facial Rejuvenation?